Competition between d-wave superconductivity and magnetism in uniaxially strained Sr2RuO4: Discussion

-An interesting direction for future studies would be to investigate the effect of interaction terms consistent with D$_{4h}$ symmetry but breaking full cubic symmetry.
+An interesting direction for future studies would be to investigate the effect of interaction terms consistent with D$_{\rm{4h}}$ symmetry but breaking full cubic symmetry.
 This could potentially influence the competition between different low energy orders~\cite{PhysRevLett.116.106402}.
 There are also many potential routes towards a more accurate investigation of the superconducting state.
 First, even though SRO is nearly perfectly layered, including the third spatial dimension increases the number of allowed ordering types~\cite{Ramires_micros_perspective_2019}.
-Secondly, including frequency dependencies would allow to gauge the relevance of the proposed odd-frequency state and, importantly, allow us to begin the FRG flow from a correlated starting point i.e.~from dressed quasi-particles.
-This offers an promising way to increase the accuracy of FRG by starting for example from a DMFT~\cite{PhysRevLett.112.196402} description of the normal state.
+Secondly, taking into account the frequency-dependence of the gap function and self-energy would allow to gauge the relevance of the proposed odd-frequency state.
+Finally, an important advance would be to start the FRG flow from a correlated starting point \textit{i.e.}~from dressed quasi-particles and their effective interactions.
+This could for example be achieved by starting the FRG from a DMFT~\cite{PhysRevLett.112.196402} description of the normal state.